cwgstreet/Low-duty-cycle-555-oscillator/Readme.md

 Once the circuit was laid out on the breadboard, I used a Rigol 1054Z Oscilloscope to compare the actual oscillator response with the idealised LTSpice simulated response.

-#### Prototyping

-I quickly created a homebrew PCB using the toner transfer and hydrogen peroxide - HCl etching.